lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 // Allows delegate calling other contracts through the controlled contract DELEGATECALL        = 0x0000000000000000000000000000000000000000000000000000000000000040;
 // .... ....
 1000 ....
-// Allows deploying other contracts through the controlled contract DEPLOY              = 0x0000000000000000000000000000000000000000000000000000000000000080;
+// Allows deploying new contracts through the controlled contract DEPLOY              = 0x0000000000000000000000000000000000000000000000000000000000000080;
 // ....
 0001 .... ....
 // Allows transfering value to other contracts from the controlled contract